rkumar/rbcurse/README.markdown

    * app.rb  - demo of the app feature.
 Also has progress bars (type in the textarea to see progress bar)

    * appemail.rb - a larger demo of the app feature and Column Browse pattern.
 Uses mbox to display mails.
 M-x to show commands at bottom of screen.
 Vim and bash-like file selection and other goodies.
+You will need  to supply an mbox location.

    * appdirtree - demo of file browser using Tree on left and list on right.

    * dbdemo.rb - sqlite database query program

-## Recent news
+## Major changes

+* 1.4.1: More cleanup, a lot of experimental stuff that is going to be standardized soon color formatting of documents in ANSI or tmux format.
+Rewrite of tabbed pane and message box.
 * 1.4.0: Cleanup, some small new features, deprecated stuff, added StatusLine.
          Improvements to 'app'.
 * 1.3.0: ffi-ification of rbcurses with some minor bug-fixes, deprecations